 Bring Back Sliders

 Any and every 90s show seems to be getting the nod for a reboot.
-Whether it be Full House, or the X-Files there’s something missing and it’s Sliders.
+Whether it be Roswell, or the X-Files there’s something missing and it’s Sliders.
 There’s one supreme advantage that Sliders has over these other shows.
 It’s the literal unlimited possibilities writers could create for parallel worlds.
-And I’m afraid that your studio, Universal Studios, fails to see this as an advantage.
-Jerry O’Connell once said that’s why he loves Sliders so much because “its not like other televisions shows where you’re stuck in a emergency room every episode or you’re stuck in police precinct.
+I’m afraid that studios fail to see this as an advantage.
+As the main character Quinn Mallory said, ‘there are no limits to the imagination’.
+Jerry O’Connell once said that’s why he loves Sliders so much because “its not like other televisions shows where you’re stuck in an emergency room every episode or you’re stuck in a police precinct.
 It’s a different show every week.”
 The possibilities are indeed endless with different dimensions.

 Most of us would be delighted to see the original fantastic four return.
-Jerry O’Connell would definitely be interested with Tormé at the helm and I can’t help but feel Cleavant Derricks would be on board, especially after outlasting every other original cast member through its five year run.
-Obviously John Rhys-Davies and Sabrina Lloyd may be in question.
-Rhys-Davies had a difficult departure from the series to say the least, and Lloyd is overseas.
-Deep down Quinn, Rembrandt, Wade and the Professor are the bread and butter.
-And everyone knows it.
+Jerry O’Connell said he would love to work with Tracy Tormé at the helm.
+I can’t help but feel Cleavant Derricks would be on board, especially after outlasting every other original cast member through its five year run.
+John Rhys-Davies and Jerry O’Connell have publicly supported this petition.
+Sabrina Lloyd returning may be in question as she had a difficult departure from the series, but never say never.
+Deep down the characters of Quinn, Rembrandt, Wade and the Professor are the bread and butter; and everyone knows it.

-The existence of countless Sliders fan websites, fan fiction, it’s success on Netflix and presence in pop culture is still strong.
-Reviving the show to it’s roots with the original actors would be a television success with Tracy Tormé.
+The existence of countless Sliders fan websites, fan fiction, its success on various streaming platforms and presence in pop culture is still strong.
+Reviving the show to its roots with the original actors would be a television success with Tracy Tormé.
 It only takes a bit of research to discover how embedded Sliders is in the hearts and minds of TV fanatics.
 We haven’t forgotten.
 Take a look.
 ‘Haven’t you seen?
 Heard?
 Haven’t you looked around?
 Hasn’t any of this affected you at all?
 The universe has no conscience.
 So we have to.’
-Don’t blow it.
+Bring Back Sliders.